 Both ocean and and freshwater species are suffering from climate change, to the detriment of more than 540 million people whose livelihoods rely on these sources.
 Ninety percent of the excess heat of greenhouse emissions has been absorbed by our oceans since the 1950s, and fish and shellfish are moving north out of their natural habitats to find cooler waters.
 Warmer waters lead to higher mercury retention, and a higher likelihood for pathogens and marine diseases to thrive.
 Lobster, red hake, and black sea bass have moved 119 miles north since the 1960s along the U.S. northeast.
 In Portugal, 20 new species have migrated up from warmer waters.

 Carbon emissions from cars and electricity continue to result in rising global temperatures.
 The nutrients in our food are being reduced by rising carbon dioxide levels, and as weeds and pests thrive in these warmer climates, farmers are often forced to use more pesticides and chemicals to protect crops making food much less healthy and toxic to consumers.
-Rising temperatures also result in a higher likelihood for the presence and spread of foodborne illnesses.
+Rising temperatures also result in a higher likelihood of the presence and spread of foodborne illnesses.

 Over the last decade, wheat production has been hit hard in places like Australia, the U.S., the Middle East, and Russia due to widespread drought.
 Russian wheat production suffered the most loss in a generation, resulting in an export embargo.
 With rising temperatures and droughts, shortages and declines in staple crops may become more common.